-adaptation, Adeel Akhtar, advanced screening, Aidy Bryant, Alison Cimmet, Amanda Glaze, Amazon Studios, Amazon.com, American Muslim, Andrew Pang, Anupam Kher, Apatow Films, Apatow Productions, arranged marriage, Barry Mendel, based on a true story, Ben Browning, Bo Burnham, casual racism, Celeste Arias, Chicago, culture clash, Dad jokes, David Alan Grier, Ed Herbstman, Elevation Pictures, Emily V. Gordon, everyday racism, Film review, FilmNation Entertainment, hecklers, Holly Chou, Holly Hunter, independent film, independent movie, indie film, indie movie, infidelity, interracial relationships, interracial romance, interracial sex, Islam, Jeff Blumenkrantz, Jeffrey Wright, Jeremy Kipp Walker, Jeremy Shamos, Judd Apatow, Kuhoo Verma, Kumail Nanjiani, Kurt Braunohler, Lawrence Ballard, Linda Emond, Lionsgate, Matty Cardarople, Michael Showalter, Mitra Jouhari, movie review, Muslim, Muslim author, Muslim playwright, Muslim screenwriter, Muslim writer, Myra Lucretia Taylor, Pakistani, Pakistani-American, post-racial America, product placement, racial profiling, racial stereotypes, racism, Rahul Bedi, Ray Romano, Rebecca Naomi Jones, ride-sharing, rom-com, roman à clef, romantic comedy, Sabay MVP, Shana Solomon, Shaw Organisation, Shenaz Treasury, Shunori Ramanathan, Spencer House, stand-up comedian, stand-up comedy, starving artist, Story Ink, StudioCanal, Sundance Film Festival, Susham Bedi, SxSW South by SouthWest, The Baxter, The Big Sick, The State, Uber, Vella Lovell, While You Were Comatose LLC, White privilege, White Supremacy, Whole Foods, women writers, Zenobia Shroff, Zoe Kazan
+adaptation, Adeel Akhtar, advanced screening, Aidy Bryant, Alison Cimmet, Amanda Glaze, Amazon Studios, Amazon.com, American Muslim, Andrew Pang, Anupam Kher, Apatow Films, Apatow Productions, arranged marriage, Barry Mendel, based on a true story, based on true events, Ben Browning, Bo Burnham, casual racism, Celeste Arias, Chicago, culture clash, Dad jokes, David Alan Grier, Ed Herbstman, Elevation Pictures, Emily V. Gordon, everyday racism, Film review, FilmNation Entertainment, hecklers, Holly Chou, Holly Hunter, independent film, independent movie, indie film, indie movie, infidelity, interracial relationships, interracial romance, interracial sex, Islam, Jeff Blumenkrantz, Jeffrey Wright, Jeremy Kipp Walker, Jeremy Shamos, Judd Apatow, Kuhoo Verma, Kumail Nanjiani, Kurt Braunohler, Lawrence Ballard, Linda Emond, Lionsgate, Matty Cardarople, Michael Showalter, Mitra Jouhari, movie review, Muslim, Muslim author, Muslim playwright, Muslim screenwriter, Muslim writer, Myra Lucretia Taylor, Pakistani, Pakistani-American, post-racial America, product placement, racial profiling, racial stereotypes, racism, Rahul Bedi, Ray Romano, Rebecca Naomi Jones, ride-sharing, rom-com, roman à clef, romantic comedy, Sabay MVP, Shana Solomon, Shaw Organisation, Shenaz Treasury, Shunori Ramanathan, Spencer House, stand-up comedian, stand-up comedy, starving artist, Story Ink, StudioCanal, Sundance Film Festival, Susham Bedi, SxSW South by SouthWest, The Baxter, The Big Sick, The State, Uber, Vella Lovell, While You Were Comatose LLC, White privilege, White Supremacy, Whole Foods, women writers, Zenobia Shroff, Zoe Kazan

 “The very essence of romance is uncertainty.”